Jia Nanfeng

-Jia Nanfeng (258 – 13 May 300), nicknamed Shi (峕), was a Chinese empress consort.
+Jia Nanfeng (257 – 13 May 300), nicknamed Shi (峕), was a Chinese empress consort.
 She was a daughter of Jia Chong and the first wife of Emperor Hui of the Jin dynasty and also a granddaughter of Jia Kui.
 She is commonly seen as a villainous figure in Chinese history, as the person who provoked the War of the Eight Princes, leading to the Wu Hu rebellions and the Jin Dynasty's loss of northern and central China.
-Between 291 to May 300, she ruled the Jin empire from behind the scenes by dominating her developmentally disabled husband.
+Between July 291 to May 300, she ruled the Jin empire from behind the scenes by dominating her developmentally disabled husband.

 Early life and marriage

-Jia Nanfeng was born in 258 to the Jin official Jia Chong and his second wife Guo Huai.
-She was their oldest daughter, although Jia Chong had two daughters from his previous marriage to noble lady Li Wan.
+Jia Nanfeng was born in 257 to the Jin official Jia Chong and his second wife Guo Huai.
+She was their oldest daughter, although Jia Chong had two daughters from his previous marriage to noble lady Li Wan, a daughter of Li Feng.
 The couple had another daughter, Jia Wu (賈午), in 260.
 They also had two sons, both of whom died young.
+Jia Nanfeng also had a nursemaid, Xu Yi, who later served her as a trusted court maid.

-In 271, Jia's father desperately wanted to avoid an assignment to lead an army against the Xianbei rebel Tufa Shujineng, so he decided to have either Jia or her younger sister marry the developmentally disabled crown prince, Sima Zhong.
+In 271, Jia's father desperately wanted to avoid an assignment to guard the Guanzhong region and fend off attacks from Di and Qiang (氐羌) rebels, so he decided to have either Jia or her younger sister marry the developmentally disabled crown prince, Sima Zhong.
 The emperor initially rejected the idea, as he preferred Wei Guan's daughter as a bride for the crown prince.
 Indeed, Emperor Wu argued:

 However, Guo Huai was on friendly terms with Empress Yang Yan, whose associates all greatly praised Jia's daughters.
 Eventually, Emperor Wu agreed, but selected Jia Wu to marry Crown Prince Zhong.
 When Wu was to wear formal dress to be examined, however, she was too young and too short for the dress, so Jia Nanfeng was chosen.
 They married on 2 April 272, and she was created crown princess.
-She was 14, and he was 12.
+She was 15, and he was 13.
 She became quickly known for her jealousy, but she established a relationship with the crown prince where he both loved and feared her.
 For the rest of her life, she would have him firmly in her control.
 When several of his concubines became pregnant, she killed them herself in fits of jealousy; Emperor Wu was going to depose her, and only intercession by his second wife Empress Yang Zhi (Empress Yang Yan's cousin, whom he married after her death) led to Crown Princess Jia being spared.
 When, on one occasion, Wei hinted to Emperor Wu that Crown Prince Zhong was so unintelligent as to be an inappropriate heir, it was Crown Princess Jia who thought of the solution to Emperor Wu's subsequent inquiries of Crown Prince Zhong—having someone else write simple but correct answers to the inquiries, so that Emperor Wu was impressed.